TECHNICAL TEXTILES 101 TUTORIAL

 HERMAN AND MYRTLE GOLDSTEIN STUDENT PAPER COMPETITION

-Conducted under the auspices of AATCC’s Textile Education Committee, the Herman and Myrtle Goldstein Student Paper Competition will be held Wednesday, April 2, from 9:45 a.m. – 12:00 p.m.
+The Herman and Myrtle Goldstein Student Paper Competition will be held Wednesday, March 25, from 1:45 p.m. – 4:00 p.m.
 Papers are judged on originality, scientific value, and presentation.
 AATCC Interest Groups provide the judges whose balloting determines the order of finish.
 Results of the competition will be announced at the Awards Luncheon.

-Conference papers will be made available for download to attendees prior to the conference.
+Conference papers and/or PowerPoints will be made available for download to attendees prior to the conference.

 STAY TO THE END TO WIN